 Q. Will the roads be closed for the event?

 A. No. This is an open road event so you can expect to be sharing the road with motorists.
 Event organizers have chosen a route that utilizes some of the quieter roads of the Brandywine watershed, so traffic should be relatively light.
 Event organizers will also post signs along some of the busier roads prior to the ride warning motorists that cyclists will be utilizing the roadways during the ride time.
-The ride also highlights two major paved multi-use trails in the area (E. Branch Brandywine Trail and the Struble Trail) so those sections will be free of motorized vehicles.
+The ride also highlights a major multi-use trail in the area (the Struble Trail) so that section will be free of motorized vehicles.
 Major intersections will be policed by volunteers or a flagger force to ensure the safety of riders.

 Q. Are the rides hilly?
 And will I need to train for this event?

 A. Those who are familiar with Chester County will know that we are blessed to live in an area with varied terrain.
 While the rides are not extremely hilly as we have tried our best to follow the Brandywine River as much as possible, there are several hills on all routes.
 However, these routes are less hilly than many other routes you could travel in the Brandywine valley.
 The general elevation gain for each ride is shown below:

 - 25 Mile - around 1,500 ft. of elevation